nextgarch/llm-orchestrator/examples/README.md

 * The department boasts numerous awards and recognitions, including the prestigious **ACM Grace Hopper Award**.
 * Notable alumni include pioneers in fields like computer vision, robotics, and human-computer interaction.
 ```

+## AnythingLLM (Server) API

+Please look at the example shared in [examples/anythingllm-api.py](examples/anythingllm-api.py).
+For more information, read the API docs provided by `AnythingLLM` available at [this link](https://docs.useanything.com/features/api) and at your local instance at `http://<host-ip>:3001/api/docs/`.